 Find a Chiang Mai Apartment Online

 Before moving to Chiang Mai from overseas, it’s best to get an idea of what your budget will get you.
-There are some great online resources to help you locate an apartment in your budget and that fit your lifestyle.
-Use a Chiang Mai real estate company, we have used Chiang Mai Perfect Homes to find an apartment before coming to Thailand.
+There are some great online resources to help you locate an apartment in your budget that fits your lifestyle.
+Use a Chiang Mai real estate company.
+We used Chiang Mai Perfect Homes to find an apartment before coming to Thailand.

 Consider What Area of Chiang Mai Should you Live

-You can save money staying outside and get a larger place, but you will sacrifice your ability to walk to activities.
-Living in the moat may sound like a good idea and it might, but it will have a higher price tag and generally lower standard for the money.
+You can save money by staying outside and getting a larger place, but you will sacrifice your ability to walk to activities.
+Living in the moat may sound like a good idea it might, but it will have a higher price tag and a generally lower standard for the money.
 Below is a list of the main areas of town and how the area works.

-Inside the Moat – The area inside the moat, or old city, is the main tourist area of town and full of small 2-3 story older buildings and many temples around.
+Inside the Moat – The area inside the moat, or old city, is the main tourist area of town and is full of small 2-3 story older buildings and many temples around.
 This part of Chiang Mai is at a higher price point for lesser standards because of the in-demand location.

 Around the Moat – The area that surrounds the moat will be somewhat less expensive than inside and the Nimanheiman area.
-New buildings are popping up around the moat especially on the north-side.
+New buildings are popping up around the moat, especially on the north side.

 Arrive to the City Early

 Do your research and be ready to take a good apartment when you view it.
-We have had times when we viewed an apartment and while we went with the rental agent to another building, by the time we came back to the first apartment it had already been rented.
-Most people move to the city late October to December the competition for apartments is highest.
+We have had times when we viewed an apartment, and while we went with the rental agent to another building, by the time we came back to the first apartment, it had already been rented.
+Most people move to the city from late October to December the competition for apartments is highest.
 Don’t rush your decision, but be prepared to move quickly.

 Check Out the Apartment at Night

-We had friends that had a quiet place away from the city, but come 9 p.m. a karaoke bar opened and belted Thai ballots until late.
+We had friends that had a quiet place away from the city, but come 9 p.m., a karaoke bar opened and belted Thai ballots until late.
 If you are pretty sure about a place, make sure to check it out the night before you sign the lease.
 See if there is going to be any loud music or other things that might keep you up at night.